stackotter/delta-client/Contributing.md

 Note: when you've decided on an issue to work on, please leave a comment on it so that everyone else knows not to work on it.

-Another note: all changes should either be made on the dev branch or a branch created from the dev branch (if you like branching workflows).

 ## Guidelines

 If your contributions follow these guidelines, they'll be much more likely to get accepted first try :thumbsup: